hashicorp/terraform/examples/azure-vm-simple-linux/README.md

 This template takes a minimum amount of parameters and deploys a Linux VM, using the latest patched version.

-## azuredeploy.tf
+## main.tf
-The `azuredeploy.tf` file contains the actual resources that will be deployed.
+The `main.tf` file contains the actual resources that will be deployed.
 It also contains the Azure Resource Group definition and any defined variables.

 ## outputs.tf
 This data is outputted when `terraform apply` is called, and can be queried using the `terraform output` command.